A to Z Video Editing

 - Resize video

-Autofocus = camera feature that automatically adjusts the focus of the lens to ensure the subject of the photograph or video is sharp and clear.
+Autofocus = Camera feature that automatically adjusts the focus of the lens to ensure the subject of the photograph or video is sharp and clear.

 B